What is the Mentawai Cultural and Ecological Education Program (CEEP)?

 Are the Mentawai Government in support of this program?

 Yes, we have presented our CEEP to the heads of various Mentawai Government departments, including the Bupati himself, and they support our initiative.
-The Education department is interested in integrating our program / curriculum within the formal school program, which we are in discussions about.
+The Education department is interested in integrating our program / curriculum within the formal school program, which we are currently negotiating.

 What are the major costs involved in implementing the CEEP?

 The major costs include the design and publication of a Mentawai Dictionary, Cultural Education Booklet, and the construction of a Cultural Learning Centre.
 Major surface costs include wages for CEEP educators, craft and other materials to be used within the day-to-day classes, cultural uniforms, and socialisation and expansion activities throughout the Islands.
-There are also Suku Mentawai Education Foundation costs involved to enable the CEEP implementation, management and growth.
+There are also Yayasan Pendidikan Budaya Mentawai foundation costs involved to enable the CEEP implementation, management and growth.

 Will this CEEP be self-sustained by the community?